acm-ndsu/Byte-le-2025/docs/team.rst

     return (SelectGeneric.GEN_TANK, SelectLeader.CALMUS, SelectGeneric.GEN_TANK)

-The first example is malformed since the ``SelectLeader`` enums are where the ``SelectGeneric`` enums should be, and the ``SelectGeneric`` enum is where the ``SelectLeader`` enum should be.
+The first example is invalid since the ``SelectLeader`` enums are where the ``SelectGeneric`` enums should be, and the ``SelectGeneric`` enum is where the ``SelectLeader`` enum should be.
 Every character would be replaced with Generic Trash.

-The second example is malformed since it's full of generics.
+The second example is invalid since it's full of generics.
 The Generic Attacker would be replaced with Generic Trash.

-The third example is malformed since it's full of Leader characters.
+The third example is invalid since it's full of Leader characters.
 The first and third SelectLeader enums would be replaced with Generic Trash.

-The fourth and fifth example are malformed since they have a single SelectLeader enum where a SelectGeneric enum should be.
+The fourth and fifth example are invalid since they have a single SelectLeader enum where a SelectGeneric enum should be.
 That enum would be replaced with Generic Trash.

 The last example has three (3) characters that have the same ClassType of Tank.
 The *Leader* would be replaced with